 There is a girl in class who I think likes me, but I'm not sure... if she doesn't, what can I do to make her like me (if I can) and how should I go about asking her if she does like me or not?
 I am pretty sure she does, but I want her to tell me.

-As for how to "make" someone like you, there is really just no way to do that.
-If you start trying to do or say things that will "make" someone like you, chances are you will be doing and saying things that are about making yourself into someone you think the other person will like.
-And then, if the other person likes you, she won't like you, but someone you've pretended to be.
-And then you have to keep pretending to keep her liking you.
-And, being in a romantic relationship where you have to pretend to be something you're not and put on a big show is a way more awful feeling than the bad feeling you get from just being rejected in the first place.
-So, the best thing to do is just be you.
-That way, if someone likes you, she'll like you for who you are.
-And that is just the greatest feeling in the world.
+As for how to "make" someone like you: there is really just no way to do that.
+If you start trying to do or say things that will "make" someone like you, chances are you will be doing and saying things that aren’t representative of the real you.
+If that happens, you’ll either have to keep pretending to be someone you aren’t, or the person you like may be surprised when you stop pretending and start acting like yourself after some time.
+So, the best thing to do is just be you from the start.
+That way, if someone likes you, they'll like you for the real you — and that is just the greatest feeling in the world.

 So, in the end, you could take a few approaches.
 If you're feeling bold and brave, go ahead and tell her that you like her.
 You don't have to just march up and say it (although you could).
 You could strike up a conversation about anything you might have in common and let it come out naturally.
 If spilling your heart’s desires in person seems overwhelming, you could also write her a note.
 However, if being direct isn’t your jam, perhaps you could just see if she wants to hang out.
 Check out Woman wants to initiate date in the Go Ask Alice! archives for more tips on how to ask her out.
 If she’s into it and you spend some quality one-on-one time together, it may become easier and more comfortable for you to tell her anything, including that you like her.

 Can’t find information on the site about your health concern or issue?